Montrez/getting-familiar-with-docker/README.md

 ```

 To create our database we will need to exectute this command "root" user
+MAKE SURE YOU DO NOT HAVE A MYSQL RUNNING ALREADY.
 ```
 docker run  -p 3306:3306 -p 33060:33060 --name mysql-standalone -e MYSQL_ROOT_PASSWORD=Naruto12 -d mysql:5.6
 ```